-Within the financial services industry, Farella represents businesses that manage money, including banks; credit-card, insurance, and finance companies; venture capital, private equity, and crypto currency enterprises; investment funds and individual managers; and more.
+Within the financial services industry, Farella represents businesses that manage money, including banks; payment cards and technology, insurance, and finance companies; venture capital, private equity, investment funds and individual managers, and crypto currency enterprises; and more.
 They rely on Farella’s expertise in practice areas of critical importance to the industry and the firm’s understanding of specific challenges facing their clients in these areas.

 Banking and Finance

 Many of our clients are closely-held companies or individuals who use private equity and venture capital to expand their business interests.
 From early-stage to pre-IPO, we advise on and help structure investment capital deals that enhance companies’ values.
 Likewise, we represent private equity, venture capital, and corporate investors in negotiating and documenting investments in companies at any stage of development.
 We work with investors and their portfolio companies on appropriate management structures and exit strategies, including sales to strategic buyers and public offerings.

 With an emphasis on secured transactions, we advise borrowers and lenders in commercial and real estate single loan, portfolio, and other structured financing transactions and the sale or acquisition of financial assets.

 For financial institutions, venture capital funds, crypto currencies, and more, we provide advice on insurance coverage issues, the placement of programs for these complicated entities, and methods for maximizing insurance recovery.
 For example, we recently helped a venture capital client navigate claims from various investors and regulators to maximize proceeds and assisted another client that specializes in incubation, early stage, and growth company investments in resolving various insurance problems related to the financial difficulties of their portfolio companies.